prasad-chavan1/30days_code_challenge/Day-1_Anime_quote_generator/readme.md

-# Random Anime Quote Generator
+# Random Anime Quote Generator💻🎉

 Welcome to the Random Anime Quote Generator!
 As an anime fan, I created this project to share some of my favorite anime quotes with you.
 This simple web application allows you to: